 Your child’s gums should be pink or red, with no receding.
 Also, their gums shouldn’t bleed from brushing or flossing.
 Keeping their gums (and your gums) healthy is just as important for oral health as it is for overall health; numerous studies show links between poor oral health (including gingivitis) and other health problems, including diabetes, heart disease, obesity and more.

-Aside from smart, disciplined at-home oral health – regular brushing & flossing, and scheduling dental visits – one other way to strengthen gums naturally is with a sensible diet of mouth-friendly foods.
-Keep your child’s sugar intake limited, and make sure they drink plenty of water (instead of sugary soft drinks and fruit juice).
+Aside from smart, disciplined at-home oral health, another way to strengthen gums naturally is with a sensible diet of mouth-friendly foods.
+Limit your child’s sugar intake and make sure they drink plenty of water (instead of sugary soft drinks and fruit juice).